NBChub/bgcflow_wrapper/README.md

 </p>

-A snakemake wrapper and utility tools for [BGCFlow](https://github.com/NBChub/bgcflow).
+A snakemake wrapper and utility tools for [BGCFlow](https://github.com/NBChub/bgcflow), a systematic workflow for the analysis of biosynthetic gene clusters across large genomic datasets.

 For more details, see [documentation](https://NBChub.github.io/bgcflow_wrapper/).